 I still have that tape; it’s been transferred and digitized.
 I’d love for the Lincoln High School alumni association—or anyone else in Kansas City or Cleveland—to recognize him and for his music to be played again.
 I admit it: I’m still trying to save Fred Davis.

-The recordings of Fred Davis can be found on SoundCloud (“Cleveland Blues Fred Davis”).
-Contributions in his memory may be made to the R. T. Coles/Lincoln High School Association, to support college scholarships for current Lincoln High students.
+Contributions in Fred Davis’s memory may be made to the R. T. Coles/Lincoln High School Association, to support college scholarships for current Lincoln High students.

 Top Photo: Fred “Dave” Davis (far right) with band during the 1980s (LISA DEJONG)